 Life On The Job

-Lietenant Colonel Vivian Bullwinkel AO, MBE, ARRC, ED - An Australian Nurse (18 December 1915 - 3 July 2000)
+(18 December 1915 - 3 July 2000)

 Vivian Bullwinkel

-(Source: Vivian Bullwinkel - Australian Heroine: Documentary)
+Vivian Bullwinkel - Australian Heroine: Documentary)

-Early Career and World War II:
+Early Career and World War II

-Vivian completed her general nurse training at the Broken Hill and District Hospital in 1938 and following completion of her Midwifery in 1939, worked as a Staff Nurse at the Kiaora Private Hospital in the small country town of Hamilton in Victoria.
-She then moved to Melbourne and worked at Guildford Private Hospital and then in the Jessie McPherson wing of the Queen Victoria Hospital.
+Following completion of her Midwifery in 1939, she worked as a Staff Nurse at the Kiaora Private Hospital Vivian then moved to Melbourne and worked at Guildford Private Hospital and then in the Jessie McPherson wing of the Queen Victoria Hospital.
 (1940 - 1941).

 "In 1941, wanting to enlist, Bullwinkel volunteered as a nurse with the RAAF but was rejected for having flat feet.
 She was, however, able to join the Australian Army Nursing Service; assigned to the 2/13th Australian General Hospital (2/13th AGH), in September 1941 she sailed for Singapore.
 After a few weeks with the 2/10th AGH, Bullwinkel rejoined the 13th AGH in Johor Baharu.